ashfaq1701/temporal_walk/README.md

         float p_walk_success_threshold=0.01);
 ```

 Generates temporal random walks where each step contains both node ID and timestamp.
 Each walk respects temporal ordering based on the specified direction and biases.
+In this function the number of contexts remain fixed.
+The number of walks can vary based on their actual lengths after sampling.

 Parameters: